ArmandoDo/yocto-project-imx/README.md

 Read the instruccions in `005-build-core-image-minimal.md`

 ### 6. Test the CAN protocol
+Read the instruccions in `006-test-can-protocol.md`

+### 6. Test the GPIO simulation
-Read the instruccions in `006-test-CAN-protocol.md`
+Read the instruccions in `007-test-gpio-simulation.md`